RichardBrown384/riscos-artworks-js/docs/README.md

 When an ArtWorks file doesn't specify a dash pattern then !AWViewer defaults to no pattern and draws solid paths.

+However, [Blend Groups](#type-0x3a-blend-group) expect a dash pattern to be specified.
+Failing to set one will result in !AWViewer crashing.

+| Offset | Length | Content                                                                                                                     |
+|--------|--------|-----------------------------------------------------------------------------------------------------------------------------|
+| 0      | 24     | [Record header](#record-header)                                                                                             |
+| 24     | 4      | Dash Pattern Index <ul><li>-1 - Dash pattern follows</li><li>0 - No dash</li><li>Otherwise - Dash pattern follows</li></ul> |

 There are some doubts about Dash Pattern Index.
 One interpretation is that it forms an index into a dash palette.
 A negative index could mean that a bespoke dash pattern follows.
 However, positive values also have subsequent dash patterns.

 Maybe there is a palette of dash patterns within ArtWorks but for rendering purposes the pattern is specified inline in the record.

-[Blend Groups](#type-0x3a-blend-group) expect a dash pattern to be specified.
-Failing to set one will result in !AWViewer crashing.

-| Offset | Length | Content                                                                                                                     |
-|--------|--------|-----------------------------------------------------------------------------------------------------------------------------|
-| 0      | 24     | [Record header](#record-header)                                                                                             |
-| 24     | 4      | Dash Pattern Index <ul><li>-1 - Dash pattern follows</li><li>0 - No dash</li><li>Otherwise - Dash pattern follows</li></ul> |

 If Dash Pattern Index is non-zero